TangleID/TangleID/README.md

 ## Functionality

-TangleID, an identity system, aims to be a flexible and easy-to-use method of interacting with decentralized applications as well as off-Tangl identity related tasks by abstracting away the public key cryptography from the end user to make the user experience intuitive.
+TangleID, an identity system, aims to be a flexible and easy-to-use method of interacting with decentralized applications as well as off-Tangle identity related tasks by abstracting away the public key cryptography from the end user to make the user experience intuitive.